mohdzain98/dna-based-color-images-cryptosystem/README.md

 ꢉ

-(푚표푑 푁)
+(푚표푑 퐿)

-where g, h, g′, h′ ∈ [1, 푁]. (g, h) and (g′, h′)
+where g, h, g′, h′ ∈ [1, 푁]. (g, h) and (g′, h′) information even if it doesn't require an encryption

-represents, respectively, the original and scrambled
+represents, respectively, the original and scrambled key.
+Let and represent the input image 's row

+푚

+푛

+퐼

 images' position indices.
-The drawback of employing
+The drawback of employing and column counts, respectively.
+There are four parts

-directly ACM algorithm is that its definition is limited
+directly ACM algorithm is that its definition is limited to the mixing step.

 to identical size images.
 Nonetheless, uneven

+·

+Forward Spiral Row Mixing

 proportions are a regular occurrence in both natural